 Description

-DESCRIPTION: the memorial stands in a prominent roadside position on the west side of The Street, at its junction with Hall Lane.
-It takes the form of a plain Celtic wheel-head cross atop a tall shaft which tapers in rectangular section from a trapezoidal plinth.
-The plinth stands on a three-stepped base of which the top step is stone while the lower two steps are of concrete.
+The memorial features a plain Celtic wheel-head cross atop a tall shaft that tapers in rectangular section from a trapezoidal plinth.
+The plinth is set on a three-stepped base, with the top step made of stone and the lower two steps of concrete.
 Surrounding the memorial is a gravelled area enclosed by concrete kerb stones.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.